SpencerWF/trueprofile/README.md

 Function is used to grab a users profile picture from their Twitter page, it is used in the free tier and when the user first logs into their account.

 ### draw_circle_from_url
+Function is uses Canvas to add a red 'recording' symbol (a circle with a filled circle inside) to the user's twitter profile picture.
+This is the functionality of the Free tier, and allows True Profile to be functional from first login of both Twitter and Twitch.